drumminj/joshuatree/README.md

 # joshuatree
-JoshuaTree Browser Extension for Chrome and Firefox
+JoshuaTree browser extension for Chrome and Firefox